The steps below summarise the development process once your development application has been approved.

 - You’ve paid any required development contributions, if applicable.

 You can choose to apply for a Construction Certificate when you submit a Development Application.
 This can help speed up the process of getting started on work.

-You must appoint a Principal Certifier before construction starts.
-You can do this when you lodge your Construction Certificate application.
+You can appoint a Principal Certifier when you lodge your Construction Certificate application.

 This will be attached to your Construction Certificate.
 It's important you read this carefully to fully understand what certification you will have to get before and during construction.